iilegacyyii/Writeups/CryptoPals/Set1/Fixed_XOR.md

 `746865206b696420646f6e277420706c6179`

 # Solution
-For this challenge I simply created a function that takes to byte arrays and a given length.
-It then performs a bitwise xor on each corresponding element of the two arrays and stores the output in another array to be returned and pretty printed to the user.
+For this challenge I simply created a function that takes two byte arrays (b1, b2) and a given length (n).
+It then performs a bitwise xor on each corresponding element of the two arrays and stores the output in another array (res) to be returned and pretty printed to the user.
 ```go
 package main